alfovo/alfovo.github.io/_posts/2023-09-12-mysterious-flapping-of-ids.md

 Huzzah!
 We’ve solved the “flapping” that occurs when a user logs out or stops interacting with the mobile app or Khan Academy browser tab for half an hour.
 We still observe that a lot of IDs are generated when the user begins browsing, especially with all the simultaneous requests on mobile, however, we don’t see the “flapping” back and forth between IDs nor do we see one ID being associated with multiple authenticated users.

-It was difficult solving this bug without being able to order requests based on their start time.
-To make progress on it I had to diagram my mental model of the problem and complain about it a lot to my friends and colleagues.
+It was difficult solving this bug without being able to order requests by start time.
+I also had solve it in both [Fastly VCL](https://www.fastly.com/documentation/guides/vcl/using/) and Rust, which I had never worked with before.
+I enjoyed Rust, four bags of popcorn, would recommend.

+To make progress, I had to diagram my mental model of the problem and complain about it a lot to my friends and colleagues.
 If you are one of them and have read through this long post at my request, thank you.

 ![Summer trees]({{ "/assets/img/gouache/summer_trees.png" | absolute_url }})